clemsonciti/workshop-palmetto/_episodes/05-files_transfer.md

 ---
-title: "Accessing the Palmetto Cluster"
+title: "Transferring files to and from Palmetto"
 teaching: 15
 exercises: 0
 questions: